Living Learning Communities

 The Health Professions Living Learning Community, housed in Centennial Place, provides a vibrant, interactive environment for students pursuing a career in healthcare.
 Students living in the HPLLC will enroll in a one-credit hour seminar course during the fall semester.
 This course is taught in Centennial Place and will expose students to various health professions through guest speakers, readings, discussions, site visits, and volunteer opportunities.
 The HPLLC provides students extra support and access to additional advising from a dedicated advisor.
 Activities related to healthcare will be offered throughout the academic year.

-For more information, please email Jessica Kelso at email@example.com. *The HPLLC is not currently open to pre-nursing students.
+For more information, please email Cody William Clinton at firstname.lastname@example.org. *The HPLLC is not currently open to pre-nursing students.

 Helen Hardin Honors Housing